 So, what does it take to become a verified organizer?

-Every result recorded from your tennis activity can count towards your UTR, including results from all singles and doubles events and matchplay, like tournaments, camps, round robins and Verified UTR Events; recreational matches; practice matches; even self-posted scores.
+Every result recorded from your tennis activity can count towards your UTR, including results from all singles and doubles events and matchplay - like tournaments, camps, round robins, Verified UTR Events, recreational matches, practice matches, or even self-posted scores.